 Check the Status column for your selected app pool.

 If it does not say Started, select the app pool and in the right-most Actions pane, press Start.

 Set Folder Paths and Permissions

-Exago uses Temp and Reports folders to store working data and the reports file system, respectively.
-Create these folders in locations suitable for your environment.
+Exago uses a Temp and Report (pre-v2020.1) folders to store working data and the reports file system, respectively.
+Create folders in locations suitable for your environment.

 The Reports folder should not be within the Exago application directory.
 This could cause timeout errors while using the application.

 The Temp folder may contain sensitive report and database information.
-It should be in a secure location, inaccessible by web users.
+It should be in a secure location, inaccessible to web users.

 Several Exago folders require you to set additional permissions for the application pool user.
 First, determine the user: Open IIS to the Application Pools pane, and look at the app pool which is running Exago.
 The Identity property indicates the application user: